 By Carmen Florea

-The Cult of the Saints in Late Medieval Transylvania explores the nature of sainthood in a region at the margins of medieval Latin Christendom.
-Defining the model of sanctity that characterized Transylvania between the fourteenth and sixteenth centuries, this book considers how the cults of saints ...
+This is a book that explores the nature of sainthood in a region at the margins of medieval Latin Christendom.
+Defining the model of sanctity that characterized Transylvania between the fourteenth and sixteenth centuries, the study considers how the cults of saints functioned within specific ...

 A common objective of saint veneration in all three Abrahamic religions is the recovery and perpetuation of the collective memory of the saint.
 Christianity, Judaism, and Islam all yield intriguing similarities and differences in their respective conceptions of sanctity.
 This edited collection ...

 October 17, 2019

 This book focuses on the comparatively unknown cults of new saints in late-mediaeval Venice.
 These new saints were near-contemporary citizens who were venerated by their compatriots without official sanction from the papacy.
 In doing so, the book uncovers a sub-culture of religious expression that ...